 In pursuing the goal of medium term price stability, both the Bank and the Government agree on the objective of keeping consumer price inflation between 2 and 3 per cent, on average, over the cycle.
-This formulation allows for the natural short run variation in inflation over the cycle while preserving a clearly identifiable benchmark performance over time.
-Since the first Statement on the Conduct of Monetary Policy in 1996 inflation has averaged 2.4 per cent.
-The Governor takes this opportunity to express his continuing commitment to the inflation objective, consistent with his duties under the Act.
+This formulation allows for the natural short run variation in inflation over the business cycle while preserving a clearly identifiable performance benchmark over time.

+Since the first Statement on the Conduct of Monetary Policy in 1996 inflation has averaged around the midpoint of the inflation target band.
+The Governor expresses his commitment to the inflation objective, consistent with his duties under the Act.
 For its part the Government indicates again that it endorses the inflation objective and emphasises the role that disciplined fiscal policy must play in achieving such an outcome.